• Placeholder for StadhuisStadhuis

 Placeholder for Vleesstraat StadhuisVleesstraat Stadhuis

-In the run-up period to Floriade, the World Horticultural Exposition, the municipality invested heavily in much overdue maintenance to buildings in the heart of the city.
-After all, the city had to look its best to welcome the many visitors from all over the world.
-The city was one huge construction site, much to the annoyance and exasperation of residents, businesses and visitors.
-The end result was certainly worth it.
-The city centre can rightly be labelled historic, Maasboulevard has become a boulevard in the true sense of the word and access to the city has improved immensely.
-The centre still retains its tradition pattern of streets with a number of central squares fringed by many bars and restaurants.
-These squares are the ideal starting point to discover the shopping thoroughfares and lanes.
+In the period before the Floriade, the municipality invested a lot in overdue maintenance of the city center.
+After all, the city had to be “finished” to receive guests from all over the world.
+The city was one construction site, sometimes to the dismay of residents, entrepreneurs and visitors.
+The result is certainly impressive.
+The city center can rightly call itself a historic city center, the Maasboulevard has become a real boulevard and access to the city has greatly improved.
+The city center still has the historic street structure with several centrally located squares where many catering establishments can be found.
+From there it is easy to find your way through the shopping streets.

 View the new Maasboulevard